 I loved the idea of online coaching, as it allowed me to coach at a time that suited me, around our kids and our lifestyle.
 So I started using a platform that I found, but it was a bit heavy and clunky and it didn’t have the flexibility that I wanted.
 As I was a small business coach, I wanted to be able to create a business around my expertise.
 Working with more and more female entrepreneurs, the platform I was using was becoming too generic.
 I needed specifics in order to be able to package and deliver online.

-For me, the move to online coaching literally transformed my business overnight as one of my first product promotions resulted in £16,000 of sales, the majority of which were a passive revenue stream for me.
+For me, the move to online business coaching literally transformed my business overnight as one of my first product promotions resulted in £16,000 of sales, the majority of which were a passive revenue stream for me.
 I am not alone in my experiences either.
 There are many coaches out there making impressive revenues by selling their services online.
 The great thing about it, is that it applies to any type of coaching and training, not just the traditional personal or professional development coaching.

 If you are thinking about moving into coaching, starting with some virtual programmes is a great way to start the ball rolling, perhaps whilst you are still working in a another job or business.
 Tap into solutions that enable you to get up and running immediately, as this ensures you can start potentially generating income for a relatively small initial outlay.
 My advice would be to really think about how you can also productise your expertise into products, services, training programmes, online wellbeing courses etc that people will buy.
 The secret is to focus on topics that you are really good at or passionate about, as the material will be stronger and will help you stand out and sell more.
 Don’t focus simply on one-on-one coaching, as while this can be your bread and butter income, it will quickly suck up all of your free time and limit your earnings.